 - Maintain a consistent look and feel while still making it easy for you to add branding

 - Package the add-on and helps you get ready to publish the add-on

 Who is the Splunk Add-on Builder for?

 The Splunk Add-on Builder is for:

 - Splunk admins who would like to onboard additional data into the Splunk platform.

 - Developers who are looking for a tool to help them build and validate a Splunk add-on.

 The Splunk Add-on Builder is intended for on-premises customers and developers only.
 It is intended for those interested in developing Splunk Add-ons and should not be used in a production environment.
-Please note that if you are using the Splunk Add-on Builder with any third-party add-on, or component thereof, you are responsible for ensuring that your actions comply with the applicable third-party license terms.
+If you are using the Splunk Add-on Builder with any third-party add-on, or component thereof, you are responsible for ensuring that your actions comply with the applicable third-party license terms.

-- Using the Splunk Add-on Builder requires you to have the admin roles.
+- Using the Splunk Add-on Builder requires you to be a member of the Admin role.